Maksim Samasiuk - Fotolia

-SAP Vendor Evaluation for services is a standard functionality in SAP ERP Central Component that evaluates a vendor's...
+SAP Vendor Evaluation for services is a standard functionality in SAP ERP Central Component (ECC) that evaluates...

 While companies often evaluate vendors' performance on procurement and key performance indicators (KPIs), many companies overlook the importance of external vendors that provide services for ensuring smooth logistics and an efficient supply chain.
 For example, a service provider that takes longer than was planned to fix a broken machine critical to production can wreak havoc on the supply chain.

-As is the case with implementing or integrating any application in SAP ERP Central Component (ECC), integrating SAP Vendor Evaluation for services entails focusing on the following four areas.
+As is the case with implementing or integrating any application in SAP ECC, integrating SAP Vendor Evaluation for services entails focusing on the following four areas.

 It's best to bring relevant stakeholders on board to mutually agree upon the percentages to allocate to the three main categories that Vendor Evaluation measures.
 These are procurement, quality and services.
 Each area is assigned a certain percentage, which together amount to 100%.

 Under each of these main criteria are subcriteria.
 For example, under procurement, there are the subcriteria of competitive pricing, on-time delivery and adhering to shipping instructions.
 Subcriteria are also assigned percentages that together must equal 100%